Watching and sharing video content is one of the most common uses of the web,

 Click the video to play or pause it

-In many video player applications, clicking on the video itself is often a quicker way to play or pause the video.
-So let’s make that possible in our application.
+In many video player applications, clicking on the video itself is often a quicker way to play or pause the video so let’s make that possible in our player.

 All we need to do is add listen for the